license-key/license-key/README.md

 ## License Checker for Python project
 This module provides you with a wide functionality for checking license keys and their expiration dates for your program written in Python

+# Deprecated, because developing new version with many features
 ### Installing via PyPi

     pip install license-key